 We are pros at online programming.
 We can simulate the night sky, fly you anywhere in the universe, and provide fun, interactive space programs for any age group - no matter where you live.

 We will work actively to design a program that is right for your class.
 Program descriptions of our most popular programs are listed below.
 However, we can customize any program to your astronomical needs.

-To schedule an online astronomy program just for your group: Online Program Request Page
+To inquire if your school may qualify, please or to schedule an online astronomy program just for your group: Online Program Request Page

 We can also bring in-person programs to you.
 Our Outreach Program has delivered thousands of programs to area schools, scout groups, libraries, and nursing homes.
 An educator can visit your class, lead fun and in-depth professional development for your teachers, or deliver hands-on, inquiry-based programs that meet academic content standards.
 We can also bring telescopes for safe viewing of sunspots and solar flares or even lead an evening star party at your place.

-To schedule please complete our: Outreach Program Request
+To schedule a program please complete our: Outreach Program Request

 We can design a program just for your age group or audience.
 Below are some of our Out-Of-This-World examples.